-Leads are generated by using either the lead generation form on the back cover of your story or by using the immerse level blockers:
+Sign-ups are generated by using either the lead capture form on the back cover of your story or by using the immerse level blockers:

-If you do not use either of these you will not capture any leads.
+If you do not use either of these you will not capture any sign-ups.

 Reader profiles are only applicable for stories that use individualised analytics - for further information on individualised analytics please contact your account manager.